ravzski/fastify_takehome/readme.md

 ### Code Organization
 - Domain-Driven Design (DDD) -  Business logic organized in feature modules
+- Each feature (author, book) is a self-contained module
+- This makes it easier to understand and modify functionality.
 - Clear separation of concerns
 - Consistent file naming conventions

-### Colocate Related Code
-- Each feature (author, book) is a self-contained module
-- This makes it easier to understand and modify functionality.
-- Each feature folder contains everything needed to understand and modify that feature.
-- Clear separation of concerns between routes, controllers, and services -
 ### DRY (Don't Repeat Yourself) Principles
 - Common functionality is abstracted into base classes, reducing code duplication
-- Reduces code duplication
 - Makes adding new features faster through inheritance

 ### Testing